Rashi: Poetry

+Other poems are sometimes falsely attributed to Rashi.
+The above list is probably not exhaustive, but no evidence exists to connect Rashi to other poems.

+Assessment and legacy

 Rashi was one of the first authors to write in Old French (the language he spoke in everyday life, which he used alongside Hebrew), as most contemporary French authors instead wrote in Latin.
-As a consequence, besides its religious value, his work is currently valued for the insight it gives into the language and culture of Northern France in the 11th century.
+As a consequence, besides its religious value, his work is valued for the insight it gives into the language and culture of Northern France in the 11th century.
+His commentaries on the Tanakh—especially his commentary on the Chumash (the "Five Books of Moses")—serves as the basis of more than 300 "supercommentaries" which analyze Rashi's choice of language and citations, penned by some of the greatest names in rabbinic literature.
+Rashi was also the primary subject of Romanian-born American writer and political activist Elie Wiesel's 2009 biography entitled Rashi: A Portrait.

 Commentary on the Tanakh

-Today, tens of thousands of men, women and children study "Chumash with Rashi" as they review the Torah portion to be read in synagogue on the upcoming Shabbat.
+Tens of thousands of men, women and children study "Chumash with Rashi" as they review the Torah portion to be read in synagogue on the upcoming Shabbat.
 According to halakha, a man may even fulfill of the requirement of Shnayim mikra ve-echad targum by reading Rashi's commentary rather than the standard Targum Onkelos.
 Since its publication, Rashi's commentary on the Torah is standard in almost all Chumashim produced within the Orthodox Jewish community.
+Many people who study Rashi along with Tanakh use the term "Chumash with Rashi".

 Mordechai Leifer of Nadvorna said that anyone who learns the weekly Parsha together with the commentary by Rashi every week is guaranteed to sit in the Yeshiva (school) of Rashi in the Afterlife.

 Voluminous supercommentaries have been published on Rashi's Bible commentaries, including Gur Aryeh by Judah Loew (the Maharal), Sefer ha-Mizrachi by Elijah Mizrachi (the Re'em), and Yeri'ot Shlomo by Solomon Luria (the Maharshal).
 Menachem Mendel Schneerson, in his Rashi Sichos, often addresses several of these commentaries at once.

 Rashi's influence grew the most in the 15th century; from the 17th century onwards, his commentaries were translated into many other languages.
 Rashi's commentary on the Pentateuch was known as the first printed Hebrew work.
-Notable English translations include those of Rosenbaum and Silbermann and ArtScroll.
+English translations include those of Rosenbaum and Silbermann and ArtScroll.